-Gas pipelines account for the largest amount of land use by ENGIE.
-As the gas lines are buried, they do not break up natural habitats, but may nevertheless generate land-use conflicts.
-GRTgaz has therefore established amicable easement agreements in France with all the owners of the land crossed, following consultation periods (the signing rate for amicable agreements is regularly >90% for projects).
+Gas pipelines account for one form of land use by ENGIE.
+As the gas lines are buried, they do not break up natural habitats on the surface as they do not prevent species from moving around as they should.
+Nevertheless, they can have a negative impact on underground habitats.
+Gas pipelines can also generate land-use conflicts and GRTgaz has therefore established amicable easement agreements in France with all the owners of the land crossed, following consultation periods (the signing rate for amicable agreements is regularly >90% for projects).
 These agreements define land usage restrictions for the owners (prohibition on building in pipeline locations and planting vegetation higher than 2.70 m) in exchange for compensation.
 More specific work is carried out with the agricultural industry to preserve land use for farmers as part of their professional activity.